secretstartups/handbook/content/handbook/hiring/candidate-faq/_index.md

 Our [mission]({{< ref "mission" >}}) makes it clear that we believe in a world where everyone can contribute.
 We make that possible at GitLab by [running our operations on our product]({{< ref "using-gitlab-at-gitlab" >}}) and staying aligned with our [values]({{< ref "values" >}}).

-{{% details "Explore the resources below for a deeper understanding of working at GitLab — one of the world's largest all-remote companies" %}}
+{{% details summary="Explore the resources below for a deeper understanding of working at GitLab — one of the world's largest all-remote companies" %}}
 - [Life at GitLab](https://about.gitlab.com/jobs/)
 - [How We're Changing the Look of DevOps and Remote Work, One Iteration at a Time](https://builtin.com/brand-studio/gitlab-changing-look-devops-remote-work?utm_source=linkedin&utm_medium=social_media&utm_campaign=gitlab)
 - [GitLab's guide to starting a new remote role](https://about.gitlab.com/company/culture/all-remote/getting-started/)